 Arbor Day Free Tree Giveaway

-The co-op gives members a free tree each May in conjunction with Arbor Day.
-This year (2016) marks GVEA's 26th Annual Tree Giveaway.
-Since 1991, a total of 77,300 trees and shrubs have been given away.
+The co-op offers members a free tree each May in conjunction with Arbor Day.
+This year (2017) marks GVEA's 27th Annual Tree Giveaway.
+Since 1991, over 81,500 trees and shrubs have been given away.

 Do you have a story about a tree or shrub that you received via our tree giveaway program?
 We'd love to hear it and perhaps see pictures.
 To share your story, submit our Contact Form.

 Here are the details tied to this year's event:

 - Saturday, May 13, 2017

 - This year's plant will be a bare-root Siberian Crabapple

 - A flowering shrub-like tree, which has the potential to grow to a height of 15 feet at maturity.